lgonzalezrouco/pti/p2_servlets/README.md

     	sudo service tomcat7 start

+(Note: We will work with a system-wide Tomcat instance (as a service).
+It is also possible to work with a user-oriented instance (without the need of root rights). https://help.ubuntu.com/lts/serverguide/tomcat.html))

 Check if it's running (with the browser): http://localhost:8080/

 Tomcat files can be found in the following locations:

-    Configuration at: /etc/tomcat7/ and /var/lib/tomcat7/conf
+    Configuration at: /etc/tomcat7/
-    Webapps at: /var/lib/tomcat7/webapps
+    (Note: configuration files in /var/lib/tomcat7/conf are just the defaults) Webapps at: /var/lib/tomcat7/webapps
     Logs at: /var/lib/tomcat7/logs